Moon Treaty: History

 After the 1967 non-armament Outer Space Treaty was signed, it was followed in 1968 with the United Nations convened UNISPACE, the United Nations Conference on the Exploration and Peaceful Uses of Outer Space.
 It was the first of a series of UN-sponsored conferences intended to create an international framework of laws to guide humanity's use of outer space resources.

 After ten more years of negotiations, the Moon Treaty was created in 1979 as a framework of laws to develop a regime of detailed procedures, and as such, it remained imprecise: its Article 11.5 states that the exploitation of the natural resources of the Moon shall be governed by an international regime that would establish the appropriate procedures.
 In order to define this regime or laws, a series of UN-sponsored conferences took place, but brought no consensus.
 The continuing disagreement is based mainly over the meaning of "Common Heritage of Mankind" and on the rights of each country to the natural resources of the Moon.

 Ratification

-The treaty was finalized in 1979 and, after satisfying the condition requiring 5 ratifying states, it entered into force for the ratifying parties in 1984.
+The treaty was finalized and endorsed by the UN General Assembly in 1979 and, after satisfying the condition requiring 5 ratifying states, it entered into force for the ratifying parties in 1984.
 As of January 2019, 18 states are parties to the treaty, seven of which ratified the agreement and the rest acceded.
 Four additional states have signed but not ratified the treaty.
 The L5 Society and others successfully opposed signing of the treaty by the United States.